-3. Sensitive Information
+3. Sensitive information

 Sensitive information received during the public comment period, such as the names and contact details of commenters and specific information identified by the commenter or relevant person as 'sensitive', is not published in this report.
-Sensitive information is contained in a sensitive information part of the EP which has been considered by NOPSEMA during its assessment process.
+Sensitive information is not published but is contained in the sensitive information part of the EP which has been considered by NOPSEMA during its assessment process.